Clubby10/faction-buffs/README.md

    MobCoin take command differs from the defaults.
 7. Run `/pb reload`.

 Use `/pb` to open the Paradise Buff shop directly.
-Players do not need to use FactionsKore's `/coins` shop.

-If an older configuration reports that the shop is disabled, set `shop.enabled: true`, keep `shop.currency: MOBCOINS`, and run `/pb reload`.

 ## Commands